Bilateral lung apices/anterior/midlung

 Video clips are preferred to stills because of the dynamic nature of lung ultrasound findings.

-The curvilinear and phased-array probes are ...
+The curvilinear and phased-array probes are preferable for viewing structures deep to ...